Worldwide Locations:

 Governance:

-The sole proprietor manages the business personally.
-There is no requirement for a board of directors or other formal governance structures.
+The sole proprietor manages the business directly.
+There is no requirement for a board of directors or any formal governance structure.

 Register a Company in Egypt